seanakabry/zk-tools/README.md

 5. Execute the expression `copy(document.title)` to copy the active page's title, then save it to a variable.
 (If `copy(document.title)` appears anywhere in the resulting text file, try lengthening the pause preceding this step.)
 6. Close the developer tools.
 7. Assign a UID, checking for clashes.
-8. Create the text file.
+8. Create the text file with the UID as its filename.
-9. Open the text file for checking by the user.
+9. Open the text file for the user to check.

 ### Changelog